helm/charts/stable/anchore-engine/README.md

 When enabled, each service provides the metrics over the existing service port so your prometheus deployment will need to know about each pod and the ports it provides to scrape the metrics.

+### Using custom certificates
+A secret needs to be created in the same namespace as the anchore-engine chart installation.
+This secret should contain all custom certs, including CA certs & any certs used for internal TLS communication.
+This secret will be mounted to all anchore-engine pods at /home/anchore/certs to be utilized by the system.

 ### Event Notifications

 Anchore Engine in v0.2.3 introduces a new events subsystem that exposes system-wide events via both a REST api as well